holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

     ```
 #### Terminal five

-Still in the root folder of your GUI:
+Also in the root folder of your GUI:

 Run the second UI on port `8002`: